-- If you sign and return a proxy card without indicating how you want your shares to be voted, the persons named as proxies will vote your shares as follows: - Proposal 1: FOR all of the nominees for election as directors. - Proposal 2: FOR the advisory vote to approve executive compensation. - Proposal 3: FOR the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm (independent auditors) for the year ending December 31, 2015. - Proposal 4: AGAINST the Stockholder Proposal.
+- If you sign and return a proxy card without indicating how you want your shares to be voted, the persons named as proxies will vote your shares as follows: - Proposal 1: FOR all of the nominees for election as directors named in this Proxy Statement. - Proposal 2: FOR the advisory vote to approve executive compensation. - Proposal 3: FOR the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm (independent auditors) for the year ending December 31, 2016.